 The Club will acknowledge receipt of the claim immediately and take steps to investigate.
 The validity of the Certificate will be checked and it will in most cases be necessary to contact the shipowners.
+As noted in FAQ 25, the right to recover wages is linked to repatriation.
 Clubs will often appoint local correspondents or other representatives to provide assistance in handling claims.